 The Juvenile Facilities Complex provides locked and unlocked residential placement and shelter care for male and female juveniles.
-The complex consists of two detention centers and four buildings providing residential services in a campus-style setting.
+The complex consists of a detention center and four buildings providing residential services in a campus-style setting.

 Lorain County Juvenile Detention Home